rwbl/make-weathercubetwo/README.md

 * Domoticz Home Automation Server
 * Software B4J Application WeatherCubeOne2 & WeatherCubeOneGoogleChart

+## Java
+The application has been created for **personal use**  only.
+If planned for commercial use, ensure to comply to the [Oracle JDK License Agreement](https://www.oracle.com/technetwork/java/javase/terms/license/javase-license.html).

 ## MQTT Components
 * TinkerForge Brick MQTT Proxy
 * B4X jMQTT Client Library